Frequently Asked Questions

 We strongly encourage members to make their own backups.
 However, sometimes that just doesn't work out, and people need to know what we can help them recover.

-DNS settings for removed domains cannot be recovered.
+Removed DNS or email forwarding settings cannot be recovered.

 In short, this means that the issue you reported did not meet the definition of a system problem.